Avasam/ptle-tools/Dolphin Memory Watches (DMW)/README.md

 Dolphin Memory Engine (DME) documentation: <https://github.com/aldelaro5/Dolphin-memory-engine>

 To use, download the `.dmw` file for your game version (US, FR, etc.).
 Open Dolphin.
 Open DME.
-Go under "File > Open..." and select the `.dmw` file you downloaded.
+In DME, go under "File > Open..." and select the `.dmw` file you downloaded.

 ## Action Replay / Gecko Codes